transloadit/uppy/website/src/docs/companion.md

 10. **secret(required)** - A secret string which Companion uses to generate authorization tokens.

 11. **debug(optional)** - A boolean flag to tell Companion whether or not to log useful debug information while running.

+12. **logClientVersion(optional)** - A boolean flag to tell Companion whether or not to log its version upon startup.

 ### Provider Redirect URIs